 Welcome to our site.
 101 Independents United is an independent, volunteer society of former elected officials, candidates and campaign activists whose objective is to advance the the voice of the people in local elected public office within the Olympic Peninsula of Washington State (the Highway 101 corridor).
-We: train and coach potential candidates interested in running in local elections; sponsor candidate debate forums and public town halls; and provide voter education regarding the viability of independent candidates.
+We: instruct and advise potential candidates interested in running in local elections; sponsor candidate debate forums and public town halls; and provide voter education regarding the viability of independent candidates.
 We believe in the ideal of citizen candidacy as well as the proposition that more competition on the part of regular people running for public office will improve local governments and enhance community interest in local government making government more responsive to the will of the people.
 The voice of the people will become sharper and clearer if the people are provided with quality information regarding independent candidates.

 Independent from affiliations and dogmas

 United in our Love for America, Reverence for Democracy, Respect for the Constitution, Duty to our Communities